sonyagreen/continuous_deployment_talk/README.md

-bug reports - the point is that support does it, it takes a bunch of time, but we care enough to do it

 Unique: we have access to PRs, so even if we don't read code, we read comments, which gives HUGE context.
 Discussion around it is helpful.
 Support brings the perspective of the user, so we're actually shaping

-support is part of the CD cycle - TALK ABOUT THIS MORE
-* ship something, +The Support Room
-* async - always someone around to help even if you've signed off
-* pace can be fast

-ui change -- ui update

->What came of all this?
-Having a low-angst dossier with lots of places to dig in and discuss how users were responding to the new UI

-What came of all this?
-Having a low-angst dossier with lots of places to dig in and discuss how users were responding to the new update

 ## Intro